davetron5000/hl/README.md

 ## DESCRIPTION

-**hl** is a command-line tool for highlighting text in an output stream or file, to assist in visually scanning such output.
-The most common use-case is when trying to scan the output of a `grep` that has complex data or long lines.
+**hl** higlights (using ANSI escape sequences) instances of _PATTERN_ in the named input _FILEs_ or standard in if none are specified. **hl**'s goal is to assist visually scanning such output, but without trimming that output as `grep(1)` would.
+The most common use-case is when trying to scan the output of a `grep` invocation that has complex data or long lines.
 In this case, you don't want to further grep the output for the term you're looking for, bit instead simply need a visual cue as to where the secondary search term is in the output.

+_PATTERN_ can be a plain string, or a regular expression.

 ## OPTIONS